Jackojc/flukewm/README.md

 - Window snapping
 - Workspaces (N per monitor)
 - Groups/Scratchpad (seperate from workspaces in that you hide or show them regardless of what workspace you're on)
-- _Basic_ EWMH support for docks, notifications, respectful closing of windows etc.
+- _Basic_ EWMH support for docks, notifications, respectful closing of windows etc
 - Monitor hotplug support (automatically re-adjust windows & layout, maybe a built in autorandr functionality?)
 - Keybindings